tarandhupar/sam-client/README.md

 1. Discovered merge conflicts within a pull request should be corrected by the submitter of the pull request.
 1. No code freezes will be instituted; if a pull request cannot be merged or the functionality cannot be demonstrated at the Sprint review, the work will rollover to the next release (or Sprint).

+<h3 id="testing">Testing</h3>

+1. We write both unit and end to end tests for this project.
+1. We develop components using a behavior driven development pattern to view the components from a user's perspective.

+<h2 id="where-things-are">Where things are</h2>

+1. `config`: application configuration files (webpack, for example).
+2. `src`: all the code required for running the app.
+  1. `api-kit`: a service for making API calls to the various microservices.
+  2. `ui-kit`: stores user interface components used on more than one page.
+  3. `assets`: ???
+  4. `app`: pages, page-specific UI components, and so on.

+<h2 id="where-things-go">Where things go</h2>

+1. Page components: `/src/app/{business object or business epic}` - When possible, use the business object (ex. opportunity) to isolate pages, routes, and user interface components specific to that business object.
+1. Pipes:
+  - If the pipe is for a specific business object or business epic, place them in a `pipes` subfolder.
+  - If the pipe is used by two or more business object/epic areas, place them in<br>`/src/app/app-pipes`
+1. User interface components:
+  - If the component is for a specific business object or business epic, place them in a folder with the generic component name (ex. `search-result`).
+  - If the component is used by two or more business object/epic areas, place them in<br>`/src/ui-kit`

 # Getting Started